Data-Science-Big-Data-Research-Lab/MetaGen/docs/source/index.rst

 Welcome to |metagen|!
 =====================

-|metagen| is a Python scientific package designed to provide users with a standard system for solution representation, methods to generate and modify these solutions, and a standard interface between the metaheuristic and potential users.
-These features make it easier for programmers to develop a metaheuristic and make it accessible to any user who wants to optimize a problem during the crucial hyperparameter tuning process in machine learning model production.
+|metagen| is a Python scientific package designed to provide users with a comprehensive system for:

+- Solution representation
+- Methods to generate and modify solutions
+- A standard interface between metaheuristics and potential users

+These features simplify the development of metaheuristics and make hyperparameter tuning more accessible in machine learning model production.

 .. figure:: images/overview.png
     :align: center